 - Are you engaged in mind-body activities and taking mental/physical breaks? (i.e., quiet times for reflection and reading, yoga, exercise, dancing, outdoor walks, breaks from electronics and social media, setting an end time to my workday)

 - Are you finding opportunities for fun, laughter, and inspiration? (i.e., enjoyable conversations, funny movies, TV shows, books, podcasts)

 - Do you have a fellow staff member that you can turn to for support?
 When was the last time you checked in with each other?

 - What are you doing that you would like me to observe and/or provide feedback? (i.e., certain lesson, innovative approach)

 - What is going well for you?
 Is there something you are struggling with?
 What do you need to be successful?
 What specifically can I do to help or support you?

 - What student(s) are you most concerned about right now?
 Why specifically do you have these concerns?
 What support does the student(s) need?

-Resources you may find helpful while you support your staff through the pandemic:
+Resources you may find helpful while you support your staff and students through the pandemic: